-- a.
-At the start of each treatment visit, subject must withhold all inhaled COPD medications, including study medication, rescue Ventolin HFA and ICS for at least 6 hours prior to start of test day procedures. - b.
-This is not a timed assessment.
-Sites should plan to perform these activities so as not to interfere with collection of timed assessments such as spirometry. - c.
-Refer to Section 7 for specific assessments and specific time points to be performed at each treatment visit. - d.
-Pre-dose vital signs include the temperature measurement. - e.
-At one breathing level: TLC.
-Will be performed before the post-dose spirometry and body plethysmography. - f.
-Spirometry followed by body plethysmography will be performed after the HRCT scans but within 150min after dosing. - g.
-The timepoints are preferred timepoints, the site should make every effort to respect the timepoints as good as possible.
-None of the post dose assessments will start before 1 hour after the administration and all assessments will be concluded within 2.5hours after dosing. - h.
+- At one breathing level: TLC.
+Will be performed before the post-dose spirometry and body plethysmography. - Spirometry followed by body plethysmography will be performed after the HRCT scans but within 150min after dosing. - The timepoints are preferred timepoints, the site should make every effort to respect the timepoints as good as possible.
+None of the post dose assessments will start before I hour after the administration and all assessmenst will be concluded within 2.5hours after dosing. ьi - h.
 Urine pregnancy test should be performed at the beginning of the visit.

+following order: Predose: Urine pregnancy test, spirometry, vital signs, ECG, clinical laboratory assessments Postdose: Vital signs, ECG post-dose CT scan, spirometry, body plethysmography.
 Note: Site should plan to perform these activities so as not to interfere with collection of timed assessments such as spirometry.
-Where data collection time-points are concurrent, variables must be collected in the following order: Predose: Urine pregnancy test, spirometry, vital signs, ECG, clinical laboratory assessments Postdose: Vital signs, ECG post-dose CT scan, spirometry, body plethysmography.
+Where data collection time-points are concurrent, variables must be collected in the